Special Programs

 Come see live owls in person, check out our hands-on displays, and stay for our live programs at 11 and 2 each day.

 Please bring a driver license, student ID or other form of identification to verify your place of residence.
-Visitors from elsewhere are also welcome, but will be required to pay the regular admission fee of $7 for adults and $4 for children aged 4-17.
+Visitors from elsewhere are also welcome, but will be required to pay the regular admission fee of $9 for adults, $8 for seniors/veterans/military and $6 for children aged 4-17.

 Come see live owls in person, check out our hands-on displays, and stay for our live programs at 11 and 2 each day.

 Please bring a driver license, student ID or other form of identification to verify your place of residence.
-Visitors from elsewhere are also welcome, but will be required to pay the regular admission fee of $7 for adults and $4 for children aged 4-17.
+Visitors from elsewhere are also welcome, but will be required to pay the regular admission fee of $9 for adults, $8 for seniors/veterans/military and $6 for children aged 4-17.

 Owlology 401 (comparative owl anatomy dissection)